architect/architect/governance.md

 Architect governance describes the various roles and their responsibilities, how we make decisions, and how to find us.

 ## Roles & their responsibilities

-- Contributor - open source community member; there is so much more to open source than code. filing a bug is probably one of the most valuable ways you can contribute. writing a blog post is contributing. helping out others online or even just chilling in Discord is contributing. we value our community and recognize all forms of contribution.
+- **Contributor** - Open source community member; there is so much more to open source than code.
+Filing a bug is probably one of the most valuable ways you can contribute.
+Writing a blog post is contributing.
+Helping out others online or even just chilling in Discord is contributing.
+We value our community and recognize all forms of contribution.
-- Maintainer - can commit and cut a release of an Architect repository
+- **Maintainer** - Can commit and cut a release of an Architect project & repository
-- Core Maintainer - can release architect/architect primary project
+- **Core Maintainer** - Responsible for longer-term vision & high-level technical decision-making; can release core `@architect/architect` project
-- Arbiter - a Core Maintainer with final authority for Architect project decision making; rotating annually on the first of January.
+- **Arbiter** - Core Maintainer with tie-breaking authority for Architect project decision-making; role rotates annually on Jan 1.

 ## Who we are

 ### Core

-- Ryan Block, Arbiter
+- Ryan Block, Arbiter (2022)
 - Brian LeRoux
 - Fil Maj

 ### Maintainers

 - Kristofer Joseph
 - Ryan Bethel
 - Taylor Beseda
 - Simon MacDonald

 ## How we make decisions

-The Architect project Maintainers use rough consensus to make decisions.
-We have an overarching goal for the project to be stable, which is to say retaining backwards compatibility as a primary responsibility.
+The Architect project Maintainers & Core Maintainers use rough consensus to make decisions.
+We have an overarching goal for the project to be stable, prioritizing backwards compatibility as a primary responsibility.

 Getting started should always remain frictionless and, hopefully, fun.
 Upgrading and day-to-day rote maintenance should be entirely opt-in and non-destructive.

 ## Find us

 We’re here to help and Architect needs your help too!

 - [Github Issues](https://github.com/architect/architect/issues)
 - [Github Discussions](https://github.com/architect/architect/discussions)